Preventive Care for Longevity & Pet Wellness Exams

 Your new best friend will be carefully examined and given appropriate immunizations and deworming medication.
 We will also test for intestinal parasites.
 You'll be provided with a puppy or kitten 'kit' filled with educational material and samples to help you care for the newest member of your family.

-If you have any questions or concerns about caring for your new pet, never hesitate to get in touch with us, whether it's during the wellness check or after!
+If you have any questions or concerns about caring for your new pet, never hesitate to get in touch with us, whether it's during the pet wellness exam or after!